 Michael Caines, MBE is my favourite chef.
 Not only for his stunning food but for being an inspiration to so many people.
 Michael was just 25 years old when he got his head chef job at Gidleigh Park.
 Only 3 months into the job, tragedy struck in the form of a serious car crash which resulted in him losing his hand.
 Many people may have given up on being a chef at this point since your hands are as essential as your palate to most chefs.
 Not Michael, however, who was back at work in the kitchen in an unbelievable 2 weeks after the accident.
 He later went on to win 2 Michelin stars for his food at Gidleigh Park.
 I was lucky enough to eat at Gidleigh Park a couple of years ago and the meal was one of the best I have had in terms of the food, although I wasn’t so keen on the decor and service.

-When I heard Michael was opening his own hotel, Lympstone Manor, in April this year I was excited to try it.
+When I heard Michael was opening his own hotel, Lympstone Manor, I was excited to try it.

 “The opening of Lympstone Manor is the realisation of a dream,” says the two-Michelin star chef, who hails from nearby Exeter.
 “Everything that I have achieved in my long career has brought me to this point where I can fully express my vision of contemporary country house hospitality for the 21st century.
 I can’t wait to welcome old and new friends to my new home!”